agamstawn/sfgram_library/README.md

     - .20230201152416_add_index_to_authors.rb
     - .20230201153159_add_index_to_books.rb
-    - .20230201153159_add_index_to_books.rb
+    - .20230202142334_add_author_reference_to_books.rb

   to:

     - 20230201152416_add_index_to_authors.rb
     - 20230201153159_add_index_to_books.rb
-    - 20230201153159_add_index_to_books.rb
+    - 20230202142334_add_author_reference_to_books.rb

-  uncomment book relational model after all migration success in models/book.rb
+  uncomment book relational model and validations after all migration success in models/book.rb

-  uncomment author relational model after all migration success in models/author.rb
+  uncomment author relational model and validations after all migration success in models/author.rb

+  update author_id column with author using this command " Book.all.map{|b| b.update(author_id: b.author)}" via console

 * How to setup bootstrap